-“Today we have façade justice, façade law enforcement bodies, façade democracy, façade governance”, said Anna Dolidze recently, thereby challenging Georgia’s behind-the-scenes ruler, billionaire Bidzina Ivanishvili.
+“Today we have façade justice, façade law enforcement bodies, façade democracy, and a façade government”, says Anna Dolidze and challenges Georgia’s behind-the-scenes ruler, billionaire Bidzina Ivanishvili.

-Dolidze is not yet forty years old, but she has seen Georgia go through political upheavals and several armed conflicts.
-For almost twenty years, she has worked to keep Georgia on the path towards democracy, respect for human rights and tolerance.
+Dolidze is not yet forty, but she has witnessed Georgia go through political upheavals and several armed conflicts.
+She has worked for almost 20 years to keep Georgia on the path towards democracy, developing tolerance and respect for human rights.

-Today she is an independent member of the High Council of Justice, the body tasked with appointing judges to the high courts of Georgia, and in addition, an internationally recognized human rights lawyer.
+Today she is an independent member of the High Council of Justice, the body tasked with appointing judges to the courts of Georgia.
+She is also an internationally recognized human rights lawyer.

 The Soviet legacy

 Even if Georgia has taken long steps away from its authoritarian heritage, the growing pains are not over.
-The country seems to follow a peculiar rhythm, where democratic gains are followed by backlashes, perhaps a result of having deferred dealing with the 70 year–long Soviet dictatorship.
+The country seems to follow a peculiar rhythm.
+Democratic gains are followed by backlashes, perhaps as a result of having deferred dealing with the 70 year–long Soviet dictatorship.

-In late spring, there were huge demonstrations in Tbilisi against perceived Russian influence in the country.
+In spring 2019, there were huge demonstrations in Tbilisi against perceived Russian influence in the country.
 The government responded with batons and rubber bullets.

-The main opposition TV-channel was taken over by a new owner with connections to the government this summer, and the politician responsible for the brutal crackdown in May has returned to the government as prime minister.
+Last summer, the main opposition TV-channel was taken over by a new owner with connections to the government, and the politician responsible for the brutal crackdown in May returned to the government as prime minister.

-The attack on the independence of the judiciary, that Dolidze criticized, is part of the picture.
-The government seems to want to limit space for criticism, possibly in order to ensure that there are no unpleasant surprises in the parliamentary election next year.
+Part of this picture is the attack on the independence of the judiciary, which Dolidze criticized.
+The government wants to limit the space for criticism, in order to ensure no unpleasant surprises in the parliamentary election in 2020.

 Land of fairytales

-Old castles, beautiful churches and remnants of pre-Hellenic civilizations crown the hills, and the capital Tbilisi is a fascinating mix of old and new.
-In the beginning of last century, Knut Hamsun called it the land of fairytales.
-But Georgia is situated in a volatile neighborhood.
+Old castles, beautiful churches and remnants of pre-Hellenic civilizations crown the hills.
+The capital Tbilisi is a fascinating mix of old and new.
+In the beginning of last century, Knut Hamsun called it the land of fairy tales.
+But Georgia is situated in a volatile neighbourhood.

-After independence in 1991, the economy collapsed and civil war broke out.
-In the middle of the nineties, the old communist leader Eduard Shevardnadze returned and ended the armed conflicts.
-But his government was cripplingly corrupt and fell in the Rose Revolution.
+After independence in 1991, the economy collapsed, and civil war broke out.
+The old communist leader Eduard Shevardnadze returned in the middle of the nineties and ended the armed conflicts.
+His government was marred by corruption and fell in the Rose Revolution.

-Just as she was unapologetically skeptical of his predecessor, Dolidze became one of Saakashvili’s staunchest critics.
-She headed a campaign aimed at investigating a murder that the government allegedly had a hand in.
-The efforts resulted in her exile in Canada, Europe and the United States.
+Just as with his predecessor, Dolidze became one of Saakashvili’s staunchest critics.
+She was leading an investigation of a murder the government allegedly had a hand in.
+Her involvement resulted in her being exiled in Canada, Europe and the United States.

-“I want to return to Georgia,” she said at the time, “but I also want to live without having to worry about what could happen tomorrow and if my family will return when they leave the house.”
+“I want to return to Georgia, she said, but I also want to live in a place where I do not have to worry about what could happen tomorrow and if my family will return when they leave the house”.

 2020 – A decisive year

-Historically, it seems Georgia makes a democratic leap forward every eighth or ninth year, before the pendulum goes back again.
-If this scenario is repeated, 2020 may see another transition in connection with the elections.
+Historically, it seems like Georgia makes a democratic leap forward every eighth or ninth year, before the pendulum goes back again.
+If this scenario is repeated, 2020 may see another shift of power after the elections.

-The signs are ominous, but hopefully next year’s election will be free and fair.
-If Georgia is to avoid stumbling into the authoritarian ditch, one thing is certain: Anna Dolidze will play a central role.
+The signs are ominous, but hopefully will this year’s election be held according to democratic standards.
+If Georgia is to avoid stumbling into authoritarianism again, one thing is certain: Anna Dolidze will play a central role.